khongi/cookiecutter-rainbowcake-screen/README.md

 Now you can use the template like:

-To (re)download the template from github on every use:
+- `cookiecutter ghrc` : This will download the template from github.
-`cookiecutter ghrc`

-To use local version of the template:
-`cookiecutter rc`
+- `cookiecutter rc` : If you already downloaded the template.